UCL/metafish/README.md

 Paper authors: Ian White, Becky Turner, Richard Riley, David Fisher

-The paper will shortly be submitted to Research Synthesis Methods
+The paper was submitted to Research Synthesis Methods on 1jun2026

-Date: 29may2026
+Date: 1jun2026

 See readme.txt for the structure of the repository.